Jane Morgan: Later years

-Morgan ended her association with Kapp Records after eight years.
-Weintraub negotiated a deal with Colpix for three albums, including Jane Morgan Serenades the Victors.
-Morgan's second Colpix LP, The Last Time I Saw Paris, garnered excellent reviews, and a hit single, "C'est Si Bon".
-After fulfilling her contract with Colpix, Morgan recorded numerous singles and four albums for Epic.

-During this period, she had consistent hit singles on the Adult Contemporary charts and continued to appear on top TV programs of the day.
-Morgan appeared at the Queen Elizabeth Hotel in Canada in 1964; she was also the lead singer, with Bea Lillie and Carol Lawrence, in the Broadway musical production of the Ziegfeld Follies, and succeeded Janis Paige in Mame in 1969.
-"Being on Broadway was one of the most exciting things in my life because I had always dreamed of it", she said.
+After Morgan performed on Broadway, she said, "Being on Broadway was one of the most exciting things in my life because I had always dreamed of it".

-In 1966, Morgan recorded the song that she had performed at the Academy Awards, "I Will Wait for You", the English version of a song written for the 1964 film The Umbrellas of Cherbourg by Michel Legrand.
-From 1967 to 1968, Morgan was under contract at ABC Records, recording half a dozen singles and issuing an LP, which produced several hits.
-This led to her second TV special, entitled The Jane Morgan Special.
-Syndicated in March 1968, it included Morgan singing a tribute to Édith Piaf.
-Morgan's two final albums were for RCA Records: her last LP, Jane Morgan in Nashville, yielded two moderate hits on the country and western charts, including her answer to Johnny Cash's song, "A Boy Named Sue", titled "A Girl Named Johnny Cash" (written by comic Martin Mull).
+Morgan's two final albums were for RCA Records: her last LP, Jane Morgan in Nashville, yielded two moderate hits on the country music charts, including her answer to Johnny Cash's song, "A Boy Named Sue", titled "A Girl Named Johnny Cash" (written by comic Martin Mull).
 She performed the song on Cash's eponymous television series in early 1971.

-Of the experience, Morgan said she was "thrown a bit" by the fact that Nashville normally dispensed with formal arrangements and was known for "head arrangements".
-The only other time she had recorded without formal arrangements was on her hit single, "Fascination"; nevertheless, she was reportedly dubbed "The Countryest Girl in Nashville" by the crew.
-She retired from performing in 1973, but has appeared occasionally over the years at special events and benefits.
-She has in recent years worked as a production assistant to her husband on films including the remake of Ocean's Eleven.
+The only other time Morgan had recorded without formal arrangements was on her hit single, "Fascination"; nevertheless, she was reportedly dubbed "The Countryest Girl in Nashville" by the crew.
+She retired from performing in 1973, but appeared occasionally over the years at special events and benefits.
+She worked as a production assistant to her husband (producer Jerry Weintraub) on films including the remake of Ocean's Eleven.

-On 10 December 2009, Morgan performed at the UNICEF Ball honoring her husband, Jerry Weintraub, held at the Beverly Wilshire Hotel, singing "Ten Cents a Dance" and "Big Spender".
+On December 10, 2009, Morgan performed at the UNICEF Ball honoring her husband, Jerry Weintraub, held at the Beverly Wilshire Hotel, singing "Ten Cents a Dance" and "Big Spender".
 Known as Jane Weintraub, she divides her time between Malibu, California, Palm Springs, California and Kennebunkport, Maine.
-She has owned Blueberry Hill Farm in Kennebunkport, Maine since 1958.
+She owned Blueberry Hill Farm in Kennebunkport, Maine from 1958.

 Morgan's collection of her unique performance gowns spanning from the 1950s to the 1980s were exhibited to the public for the first time, premiering at the Brick Store Museum in Kennebunk, Maine, in February 2022.

+Morgan celebrated her 100th birthday on May 3, 2024.
+She died at her home in Naples, Florida, on August 4, 2025, at the age of 101.